kysonic/sscs/readme.md

-# Interactive DOM Scroll and Size Cheat Sheet
+# Interactive DOM Element Scroll and Size Cheat Sheet

 Contains interactive schema for better understanding of DOM size and scroll for element or window itself.